The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 So the good doc’s office ACTUALLY sent over a referral for CPT code 76636.

-All you need to know is “Doc says I need an ultrasound, CPT code 76636”, period.
+That’s why we have Doctors, and all you need to know is “Doc says I need an ultrasound, CPT code 76636”, period.

 Would it be so hard to call a few imaging centers and ask “what do you charge for CPT 76636?”
 Especially when you might save hundreds – or thousands – of dollars?

-… Or, better yet, go online using a search engine and simply ask for what all the providers within 10 miles of your house charge for 76636?
+… Or, better yet, go online using a search engine and simply ask for what all the providers within 10 miles of your house charge for CPT 76636?

 Hmmm… is THAT so complicated?